 Our margin rates are among the most competitive in the industry—as low as 3.75%.* The rate you pay depends on your outstanding margin balance—the higher your balance, the lower the margin rate you are charged.

-The Margin Calculator helps you view current margin requirements for each of your positions, model hypothetical trades to view their potential impact, and see how price changes can affect your margin requirements and margin balances.
+Margin Calculator – View any position’s current margin requirements, calculate the impact of hypothetical trades, and see how price changes can affect your margin requirements and balances.

-Margin alerts—including margin call notifications— can be sent via email, Active Trader Pro message center, or mobile device.
+Margin alerts – Send margin call notifications and other alerts via email, Active Trader Pro message center, or mobile device.

-Real-time margin balances provide you with the up-to-date information you need to make trading decisions.
+Real-time margin balances – Get the up-to-date information you need to make trading decisions.

 Borrow for any purpose, at any time.
 Once you have been approved for margin borrowing, there are no additional forms to complete, application fees to pay, or loan officers to consult.